-Beth Norman, PhD: Beth is currently the Director of Science and Research at Lacawac Sanctuary.
-She received a B.S. in Biology from Bridgewater College, a small liberal arts school in the Shenandoah Valley of Virginia.
-After a short interlude teaching middle and high school science and math classes, she earned a M.S. degree in Biology from James Madison University and a Ph.D. in Biological Sciences from Virginia Tech.
-Beth has also worked as a post-doctoral researcher for Trent University and Michigan State University.
-Beth is an ecosystem ecologist interested in how interactions among organisms influence the structure and functioning of freshwater habitats.
+Beth Norman, PhD: Dr. Norman is the Director of Science and Research at Lacawac Sanctuary.
+She received her PhD from Virginia Tech and has been researching freshwater ecosystems since 2004.
+Dr. Norman is an ecosystem ecologist interested in how interactions among organisms influence the structure and functioning of freshwater habitats.
 Her research investigates how essential elements like nitrogen and carbon are transformed and transported through ecosystems and the role microorganisms, plants, and animals play in these processes.
 She also studies how these relationships are affected by human activities such as land use change, nutrient loading, and pollution.
-Beth uses experimental manipulations as well as natural studies in her research, at scales ranging from laboratory microcosms to whole ecosystems.

 Craig Williamson, PhD: Dr. Williamson is a Professor of Biology at Miami University and an Ohio Eminent Scholar of Ecosystem Ecology since 2005.
 He has been conducting research on the Pocono Lakes for over 20 years.
 He was a Professor of Earth & Environmental Sciences at Lehigh University from 1993 to 2005.
 Dr. Williamson serves as the Lead Author of Aquatic Group on the United Nations Environment Programme Environmental Effects Assessment Panel (UNEP EEAP panel member 2010-present) on the effects of ozone depletion and interactions with climate change, and was a lead co-contributor to reports to the United Nations on UV effects for the Montreal Protocol as well as publications.